Black Lives Matter & Anti-Racism Conversations

 - Monday November 2 - Introduction to Racism

 Building a common understanding of key terminology and historical facts is important for fostering meaningful dialogue.
-This session will inform about origins of race and race divisions, the impact of colonialism and its societal structures in institutionalizing racism today.
+This session will inform about the origins of race and race divisions, the impact of colonialism and its societal structures in institutionalizing racism today, and how islamophobia is connected to discussions of racism.

 - Monday November 9 - Justice and Security